luphoria/luphoria.github.io/unfinished/nmjs/README.md

 Really just me, but I'd also lend credit to eros71 for model help, and ChewbaccaBox for giving me the texture extraction scripts.

 ### Where can I play it?
-A live version can be played at https://luphoria.github.io/UnfinishedShit/nmjs/museum (yes i'll get around to changing the url at some point lol)
+A live version can be played at https://luphoria.github.io/unfinished/nmjs/museum

 ## End Goal
 All 6 Namco Museum PS1 3D museums playable with the info-cards.
 NOT the arcade games included.